 How to get money out of your business, tax effectively!

-One of the most common questions I am asked by entrepreneurs
+One of the most common questions I am asked by entrepreneurs is:

 How do I pay myself?